valeIT/valeIT.github.io/_posts/2015-06-20-getting-file-not-found-in-bridging-header-swift-xcode-third-party-frameworks.markdown

     "${PODS_ROOT}/Headers/Public/FRAMEWORKNAME"

-The second line should be one for each frameworks you're using.
+The second line should be one for each framework you're using.
 (Where FRAMEWORKNAME is the name of the dependency you're using of course.)

 If there's nothing add it (and look if the corresponding header exists in "/Pods/Headers/Public/..."